 The Fund seeks to neutralize the impact changes in risk-free interest rates may have on the underlying holdings of the tax-exempt closed-end funds (CEFs) it holds.
 The Fund does this through carefully weighted short positions in various US Treasury bond futures contracts.
 The net result is to isolate, as much as practical, the inherent credit spreads of the underlying investment grade portfolio of municipal bonds.
-The Fund's performance benefitted from that strategy in the second quarter, as taxable equivalent yield spreads in the underlying municipal bond market narrowed modestly (0.20%) relative to Treasury yields during the quarter.
-While municipal bond taxable equivalent yields increased 0.44% for the quarter, Treasury yields increased 0.54%.
-The Fund's hedging strategy also attempts to isolate tax-exempt CEF discounts.
-That proved to be a major drag on the Fund's performance during the quarter as tax-exempt CEF discounts widened 1.68%.
+The Fund's hedging strategy also isolates tax-exempt CEF discounts.
+While the Fund's hedges were highly additive (+3.36%) to its performance in the third quarter, the isolating of the Muni-Treasury taxable equivalent yield spread and CEF discounts proved to be a major drag on the Fund's performance.
+The taxable equivalent yield spread between municipal bonds and Treasury bonds widened 0.50% during the quarter.
+While we expected some widening of credit spreads in a slowing economic environment, we are at a loss to explain why taxable equivalent municipal bond yields widened 0.70% versus investment grade corporate bond yields during the quarter.
+As one would expect in a rising rate environment, tax-exempt CEF discounts also widened 2.26%.
+The combination of yield spreads and discounts widening cost the Fund approximately 5% during the quarter-pretty much all of its underperformance relative to the benchmark.